 #7 You No Longer Do Things Solo:

-I know you were expecting me to condemn closeness in a relationship but I didn’t; in fact, I ended up encouraging.
+These are the obvious signs you and your partner are too close.
+I know you were expecting me to condemn closeness in a relationship but I didn’t; in fact, I ended up encouraging it.
 It is so vital to make extra efforts to get closer to your spouse.

 Your spouse should be your best friend, your confidante, your refuge and your rock of support.
 Have time for your family and friends but don’t be quick to divulge your relationship problems to them.